Your basket is currently empty!

 - Psychosomatic

-If your dyslexic child is struggling to write and spell hard words.
-Take them back to basics, before attempting to learn the common misspelt words above.
+If your dyslexic child finds it hard to write and spell difficult words, begin with the basics.
+Do this before trying to learn the commonly misspelt words listed above.

-Start by relearning basic 2, 3, 4 letter words, using the word lists below:
+Begin by relearning basic 2, 3, 4 letter words.
+Use the word lists for primary school children below:

 - Spelling Word Lists